rossdrew/PitestCI/README.md

 # PitestCI

-A continuous integration server for processing Pitest output and converting to a summary or GitHub Shield.
+A continuous integration script for processing Pitest output and converting to a summary or GitHub Shield.